coreboot/coreboot/Documentation/soc/amd/family17h.md

 (a.k.a.
 PSP) in system initialization is addressed here.
-AMD has historically required an NDA for access to the PSP specification<sup>1</sup>.  coreboot relies on util/amdfwtool to build the structures and add various other firmware to the final image.
+AMD has historically required an NDA for access to the PSP specification<sup>1</sup>.  coreboot relies on util/amdfwtool to build the structures and add various other firmware to the final image<sup>2</sup>.
 The Family 17h PSP design guide adds a new BIOS Directory Table, similar to the PSP Directory Table.

 Support in coreboot for modern AMD products is based on AMD’s